ruiggi/msn-chat-log-parser/README.md

+#### JUST SOME MODIFICATIONS TO KEEP IT WORKING IN 2023 AND SOLVE SOME PROBLEMS WITH ENCODE OF CHAT FILES

 # MSN Chat log parser

 This parser uses Beautiful Soup to convert MSN Messenger chat logs from XML to a more readable text file.